hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

 Please download the UnrealEgo dataset (01 ~ 06) on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
-The dataset is ~2.5TB, including all of the metadata.
+The dataset is ~2.5TB in total, including all of the metadata.
 See below for more details.

 **If some parts of the data are missing, please let me know.**